niiaz0va/Math-2024-25-Winter/Lecture_Notes/solutions/linear_algebra/martix.md

 ### Step 2: Recognize the Limit

-This is a standard limit that is used to define the number $ e $ (Euler's number).
+This is a standard limit that is used to define the number $e$ (Euler's number).
 The limit is known to be:

 $$
 \lim_{n \to \infty} \left( 1 + \frac{1}{n} \right)^n = e